polkadot-developers/substrate-docs/content/md/en/docs/tutorials/light-clients/production-relays.md

 - Create a basic webapp that loads a light client into the browser.

-- Learn how to use an embedded chainspec on Substrate Connect for a well-known relay-chain.
+- Learn how to use an embedded chainspec on Substrate Connect for a well-known relay chain.

 ## Basics of Chainspec

 In order to connect to some network, a light client needs to be provided with a [chainspec](https://docs.substrate.io/v3/runtime/chain-specs/).
 It dictates which network the light client will connect to, which entities it will initially communicate with, and what consensus-critical state it must have at genesis.

-Connecting with the well-known relay-chains is very straightforward, because Substrate Connect already comes with their chainspecs ready for usage out-of-the-box, so you don’t have to worry about them.
+Connecting with the well-known relay chains is very straightforward, because Substrate Connect already comes with their chainspecs ready for usage out-of-the-box, so you don’t have to worry about them.

-Those well-known relay-chains are:
+Those well-known relay chains are:
 - Polkadot
 - Kusama
 - Rococo
 - Westend

-If you eventually want to connect to a different relay-chain, then you will need to handle some chainspec file.
+If you eventually want to connect to a different relay chain, then you will need to handle some chainspec file.
 But that will be explained later on in this tutorial, for now, let’s focus on the well-known chains!

 ## Connect to Polkadot